masternodes/vps/README.md

 ---
 **NOTE on the VPS choice for starters**

-Vultr is highly recommended for this kind of setup.
-I created an [easy step-by-step guide for this provider [vultr](/docs/masternode_vps.md) that will guide you through the hardest parts.
+**Vultr** is highly recommended for this kind of setup.
+I created an [easy step-by-step guide for the VPS provider vultr](/docs/masternode_vps.md) that will guide you through the hardest parts.

 ---